2019 SOUTH OF FRANCE ART HOLIDAY

 7 nights SINGLE ROOM accommodation at a comfortable house in Nice.
 Visit our Accommodation section.

 Marie Remond is Franco-American, born in Nice, and knows the area.
 She is a talented artist (multi-media) and a people lover.
 She will teach guests new techniques and also guide the group throughout different fabulous excursions.
 To find out more about this tutor, refer to our tutoring section.

 About the accommodation.

 This year, the group will stay at a lovely calm area of Nice, called Bas Cimiez.
 We have booked a house owned by Natalie, a charming local.
-The house has comfortable bedrooms and lovely terrasses.
-Photos:
+The house has comfortable bedrooms up some stairs and lovely terrasses.
+Please read our accommodation section.

 Nice, French Riviera art vacation schedule: